Grace Dickinson | February 7, 2022, 11:38 AM CST

-After graduating from Cornell University with a degree in chemical and biomolecular engineering, Katie Button found herself drawn back to the world she grew up in.
-From a young age, Button was frequently in the kitchen, helping her mom who ran a catering company out of their house.
-And eventually, she decided to take her career in a relatively similar direction.
+While Katie Button studied chemical and biomolecular engineering at Cornell University, she found herself continuously drawn back to the world she grew up in.
+As a kid, Button was always running around the kitchen, helping her mom who ran a catering company out of their house.
+After graduating from college, Button decided to take her career in a similar direction.

-Button got her culinary start in the front of the house in Washington, D.C. at José Andrés’ Cafe Atlantico, where she met her now husband, Felix Meana, who came to D.C. from Roses, Spain.
-Eventually, Button shifted to the back of the house, with a career that took her to NYC’s Jean-Georges, L.A.’s The Bazaar, and finally the world-renowned elBulli in Spain.
+Button got her culinary start at José Andrés’ Cafe Atlantico in Washington D.C.
+It's here where she also met her now husband, Felix Meana, originally from Roses, Spain.
+Button went on to work at NYC’s Jean-Georges, L.A.’s The Bazaar, and the world-renowned elBulli in Spain.

-In 2009, Button decided it was time to open her own restaurant, teaming up with her husband and parents to launch Cúrate, a Spanish tapas spot in Asheville, North Carolina, not far from where Button was born.
+Eventually, in 2009, Button decided it was time to open her own restaurant, teaming up with her husband and parents to launch Cúrate, a Spanish tapas spot in Asheville, North Carolina.
 Since, Button has been nominated for four James Beard Awards, and Cúrate was featured as one of Food & Wine’s “40 Most Important Restaurants of the Past 40 Years”.
-She’s also helped grow the brand to now include a second location, a Spanish market and wine bar called La Bodega, along with an e-commerce culinary marketplace, wine club, and culinary travel company.
+She’s also helped grow the brand to include a second location, a Spanish market and wine bar called La Bodega, along with an e-commerce culinary marketplace, wine club, and culinary travel company.

-We chat with Button about how she’s successfully expanded and diversified her business, and how cultivating a positive workplace has been pivotal to her success.
+We chat with Button about how she’s successfully expanded and diversified her business.
+Plus, she shares how cultivating a positive workplace has been pivotal to her success.

 It was a huge learning curve.
 The fast-casual formula was very different from a full-service restaurant, and we were just getting into a rhythm when the pandemic hit.
 All of a sudden, the downtown was empty, and it no longer made sense to have a building where we were selling bagels at $4 a pop.